weight-space-learning/weight-space-learning.github.io/docs/index.md

 - Can weight space learning benefit research in processing and synthesising neural fields, for e.g. scientific applications and 3D vision?
 - How can we democratize the usage of weight spaces, enabling more efficient research progress?

-## Accessibility and Modality

-All accepted papers and posters will be available online for remote attendees.
-The talks will be recorded and made available on YouTube.
-We will also have a dedicated Discord channel for virtual engagement, ensuring that participants, whether in-person or remote, can collaborate and discuss ideas.